PatBall1/detectree2/docs/source/tutorial.rst

 There are three resizing modes for the input data (1) ``fixed``, (2) ``random``, and (3) ``rand_fixed``.
 This are set in the configuration file (``cfg``) with the `setup_cfg` function.

-The ``fixed`` mode will resize the input data to a images width of 1000 pixelwise
+The ``fixed`` mode will resize the input data to a images width/height of 1000 pixels.
+This is efficient but may not lead to models that transfer well across scales (e.g. if the model is to be used on a range of different resolutions).

 .. code-block:: python